nanobloom/youtube_downloader/README.md

 - Add some additional features like downloading a playlist of .mp3's instead of .mp4's or maybe to let user choose specific range of videos/song in a playlist
 - Add a video tutorial on how to use the program (after improving user interface)
 - Try to figure out which of the modules/libraries/functions/anything might be useful so I can learn how to implement these
-- Make sure it works on Linux
+- Make sure it works on GNU + Linux
 - Maybe add some database with SQLite, idk how could it be useful, especially after implementing logging but the main purpose is still to practise things
 - Also make this readme more readable as it seems too clustered